Detroit City FC: Move to Keyworth

-Detroit City finished first in the Midwest-Great Lakes conference for the 2019 season and was knocked out in the region finals by Cleveland SC on penalties.
+Moving up to professional soccer

 On August 15, 2019, the National Independent Soccer Association announced that Detroit City FC would join the NISA for the 2020 season.
 On September 28, 2019, Detroit City FC announced that they would be adding a women's side in 2020, participating in United Women's Soccer (UWS).
-In the inaugural NPSL Members Cup, Detroit City came in first with an overall record of 8–1–1.

 The 2020 seasons were complicated by the COVID-19 pandemic.
 The NISA 2019–20 Spring season was canceled after Detroit City had only played a single match and the 2020 UWS season was canceled in the months before kickoff.
 On June 19, 2020, Detroit City announced that they would host a UWS Stadium Showcase at the end of July.
 In the showcase, the Detroit City women would compete against Lansing United, Midwest United, and Livonia FC.
 Detroit won their first-ever home match 2–1 against Lansing, but lost to Midwest United 1–3 in the final.
 NISA announced on July 1, 2020, of an Independent Cup involving 15 teams in 4 regions.
 Detroit City FC would compete in the Great Lakes Division with former NPSL rivals FC Buffalo and Cleveland SC.